Luis Aguilar ‘T19’s NC State and Goodnight Scholars family has given him plenty to smile about!

 Where do you picture yourself after graduation?

-I intend to go to grad school at NC State for a master’s degree in civil engineering and to do research at the Constructed Facility Laboratory on campus.
-I plan to own a civil engineering firm one day and to “pay forward” my achievements by doing things like mentoring young Latinx students interested in engineering, raising scholarship money for Hispanic students that cannot attend a four year university because of their economic status, etc. Since I was little, I have been taught that whenever I have the opportunity to help other people, that I must do it because life is about helping others.
+I intend to go to grad school at NC State for a master’s in civil engineering and to do research at the Constructed Facility Laboratory on campus.
+I plan to own a civil engineering firm one day and to “pay forward” my achievements by doing things like mentoring young Latinx students interested in engineering, raising scholarship money for Hispanic students that cannot attend a four year university because of their economic status, etcetera.
+Since I was little, I have been taught that whenever I have the opportunity to help other people, that I must do it because life is about helping others.

 Photography credit: Jason Perry/Goodnight Scholars Program